LeonardoBeleffi/arduino/README.md

 # Arduino
-Repo container for arduino projects and assignments.
+Container for arduino projects and assignments.